krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 <img  width=600 src="Project Visuals/fun-code2.png" alt="animated"/>
 </p>

-<p align="center" style="color:cyan"><i>Here is a snippet of the Items model that I created for this application.
+<p align="center"><i>Here is a snippet of the Items model that I created for this application.
 As you can see, each attribute has a defined data type</i></p>

 ## Result (Video Presenation + Project Repo)